An overview of the teacher training application form

 You’ll need to provide two references - contacting your referees and submitting the completed references will need to be done via UCAS.
 This can only be done once all the sections above are completed.
 A handy tip is to let them know in advance they've been chosen, as you can't submit your application for consideration until you receive both references.
 Find out more on the process and requirements of referees.

-Once you’ve received your references, you’ll be able pay and submit your application.
-The fee for teacher training 2019 is £1.
+Once you've received your references you'll be able to pay and submit your application.
+When you apply the UCAS application fee will be £1.